Seefaaa/firefox/README.md

   - Re-round sync profile picture by creating the pref `browser.syncavatar.round` = `true`
   - Color the separator in the app menu by creating the pref `browser.appmenugradient.overwrite` = `true`
   - ![colored separator in appmenu](https://raw.githubusercontent.com/leadweedy/Firefox-Proton-Square/main/images/appmenu_gradient.png)
+  - Add more padding on left side of tab bar by creating the pref `browser.lefttabspacer.enable` = `true`